 ] and Te [

-].
+], respectively.
 Book I does begin with statements about the Tao, and Book II with statements about Te.
-Since the Tao might be thought to be more important than Te, the format that reverses the books may then simply reflect that judgment.
+Since the Tao might be thought to be more important than Te, the format that reverses the books may then simply reflect that judgment, with the treatment of Te as an introduction or preliminary to the Tao.
+It is not clear that reversing the order would really make any difference in the teaching.

 Let's look at some translations, old and recent, of just the first six characters.